tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   quandl.get("WIKI/AMD", rows=5)
   ```

 Explain to students that in the code above, they can note that using an SDK looks more straightforward and cleaner.
-Still, also, it's more secure since SDKs add an additional layer of security by avoiding passing sensitive parameters, like API keys, as plain text in a request URL.
+Also, it's more secure since SDKs add an additional layer of security by avoiding passing sensitive parameters, like API keys, as plain text in a request URL.

 Ask students the following guided question: